IvyJin0324/CASA0014-CE-Plant-Monitor-Crit---Qian-Jin/README.md

 Then I upload and run the testMoisture script(provided by Duncan) and DHT(Arduino>Files>Examples) to test sensors.

-Finally, we used a CASA Plant Monitor shield to make the packaging a little tidier.
+Finally, we used a CASA Plant Monitor shield which makes the packaging a little tidier.

 ![141636030760_ pic](https://user-images.githubusercontent.com/67747655/140321345-109f7500-7ad2-4b1a-a84d-e9365d33f8d3.jpg)